axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/customization/document-processes.rst

 Introduction
 ------------

-When you upload documents but want to manage them outside of Ivy, for
-example: in a Document Management System (DMS), you should follow this section to customize the document functions of Portal.
+When you upload documents but you want to manage them outside of Ivy, such as in a Document Management System (DMS), you should follow this section to customize the document functions of Portal.

 .. _customization-document-processes-customization: